sachinallums/100Lesson/README.md

 ## Video Walkthrough

-Click on [this link](https://youtu.be/B9pHthVbFbQ) to see a small demo of this game being played.
+Click on [this link](https://youtu.be/B9pHthVbFbQ) to see a small demo of this lesson.